vtrphan/phoenix/challenges.3.md

 - Check the number of backend pods.
 K8s will take care to keep the number of available pods as specified.
 - Give it a try and kill some pods.
 They will be recreated.

-## 3. Automate zero downtime deployment via VSTS
+## 3. Automate zero downtime deployment via Azure DevOps
 > Need help?
 Check hints [here :blue_book:](hints/TeamServicesToK8s.md)!
 - Now let's automate all of this.
-Create a VSTS release definition.
+Create a Azure DevOps release definition.
 Make sure it
 - triggers when the build has finished
 - deploy your latest image created by the build definition with help of the deployment.yaml file.
 You can use the *Kubernetes task* to do this.
 - Use $(Build.BuildNumber) to apply the correct image.